 A commanding Scottish international defender who evolved from a Leeds United prospect into the club's long-serving captain and leader.

-Liam Cooper's career is a testament to resilience and gradual ascent.
-Born in Hull, England, he began his professional journey with his hometown club before a move to Leeds United in 2014 signaled a turning point.
-Initially facing competition and doubt, Cooper steadily cemented his place as a no-nonsense, left-footed centre-back.
-His commitment and improving consistency were rewarded with the captain's armband, a role he grew into as a vocal and respected leader on and off the pitch.
-His performances for Leeds, culminating in promotion to the Premier League, earned him a surprise call-up to the Scotland national team, for whom he qualified through his Glasgow-born father.
-Cooper's story is one of earned respect, proving that leadership and defensive solidity can forge a lasting legacy at a demanding club.
+Liam Cooper captained Leeds United to promotion to the Premier League.
+Born in Hull, England, in 1991, he began his professional career with his hometown club before joining Leeds in 2014.
+Initially facing competition and doubt, Cooper steadily established himself as a no-nonsense, left-footed centre-back.
+His commitment and consistency earned him the captain's armband, a role he grew into as a vocal and respected leader.
+His performances brought a surprise call-up to the Scotland national team, for whom he qualified through his Glasgow-born father.
+Cooper proved that leadership and defensive solidity could forge a lasting legacy at a demanding club.

 1981–1996